-- (a) A licensee's employees in direct, individual-to-individual contact with registered players shall be physically present in the - (b) All facilities, bank accounts, and accounting records of the licensee related to authorized Internet poker shall be located in the state, except for redundant servers and except as may be permitted by the commission for a service provider, if the service provider ensures access to and jurisdiction over the relevant facilities, bank accounts, and accounting records. - (c) Notwithstanding subdivisions (a) and (b), a licensee shall have discretion to use the expertise of personnel, facilities, bank accounts, and accounting records not physically present in the state when necessary to protect registered players and state interests for the purposes of diagnosing and addressing technological problems, investigating fraud and collusion, and developing and supervising software and configuration changes. - (d) In addition to any other confidentiality protections afforded to license applicants, the state and its agencies shall treat the proprietary information of a license applicant as confidential to protect the license applicant and to protect the security of any prospective authorized poker Web site.
+- (a) A licensee's employees in direct contact with registered players shall be physically present in the state. - (b) All primary servers, facilities, bank accounts, and accounting records of the licensee related to authorized Internet poker shall be located in the state, except for redundant servers and except as may be permitted by the commission for a service provider, if the service provider ensures access to and jurisdiction over the relevant servers, facilities, bank accounts, and accounting records. - (c) Notwithstanding subdivisions (a) and (b), a licensee may request, and the department may approve, the licensee's use of personnel, servers, facilities, bank accounts, and accounting records not physically present in the state when necessary to protect registered players and state interests, for the purposes of diagnosing and addressing technological problems, investigating fraud and collusion, and developing and supervising software and configuration changes. - (d) In addition to any other confidentiality protections afforded to license applicants, the state and its agencies shall treat the proprietary information of a license applicant as confidential to protect the license applicant and to protect the security of any prospective authorized poker Web site.
 This chapter does not prohibit the exchange of confidential information among state agencies considering a license application.
-The confidentiality provisions of this chapter exempt proprietary information supplied by a license applicant to a state agency from public disclosure consistent with subdivision (b) of Section 6253 of the Government Code. - (e) A license applicant shall submit to the commission, together with its application, an application processing fee as specified in subdivision (a) of Section 19990.402.
+The confidentiality provisions of this chapter exempt proprietary information supplied by a license applicant to a state agency from public disclosure consistent with subdivision (b) of Section 6253 of the Government Code. - (e) A license applicant shall submit to the department, together with its application, an application processing fee as specified in subdivision (a) of Section 19990.402.
 All moneys collected by the state pursuant to this subdivision shall be deposited into the Internet Poker Fund.